Cybernetic-Ransomware/Cybernetic-Ransomware/README.md

 - 👋 Hi, I’m @Cybernetic-Ransomware
-- 👀 I’m interested in change the industry in which I work as PM.
+- 👀 I’m interested in change the industry in which I currently work as PM.
-- 🌱 I’m currently learning Python.
+- 🌱 Now I’m learning Python.
 - 💞️ I’m looking to collaborate on apps.
-- 📫 How to reach me by comments.
+- 📫 How to reach me: by comments.

 <!---
 Cybernetic-Ransomware/Cybernetic-Ransomware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.